nithinsankar-b/SC1015_MiniProject/README.md

 ## <a id = "machine">🤖 Machine Learning</a>
 [Back to `Main` Content Page](#repository)

-Machine learning is a bracnh of artificial intelligence that focuses on developing algorithms and statistical models that allow us to learn from our data and make any predicitons or decisions without explicitly programming it.
-Machine learning can identify patterns across large datasets that is impossible for the human to do so efficiently.
-The machine's performance can also be improved over time as they are more exposed to more data or by fine-tuning certain parameters.
+We used algorithms and statistical models that allow us to learn from our data and make any predicitons or decisions without explicitly programming it.
+It helps us identify patterns across our large datasets efficiently.

 > - [Naive Bayes](#naive)
 > - [Multinomial Logistic Regression](#logistic)